juhasev/sample-ninja-help/edit-entry-link-template-dialog.md

-# Entry link templates
+## Entry links

+### Editing templates (only)
 Templates allow you to define entry link for your target interview platform

 For example you may define template for the survey engine you use all the time.
 When you define template URLs you can use place holders that need to be manually replaced for each project you run.

+### Base URL
 For example you base URL could look like this:

 >`https://surveyengine.com?project=[ID]`

-## Data pipes
+### Data pipes

 You can pipe variable data to survey simply my selecting the data variables you would like to pipe.